 The learning objectives will be achieved through a combination of lectures and interactive workshops and seminars (81 hours), supplementary guided web-based learning (100 hours), and self-managed independent study (119 hours).
 Students will be encouraged and guided to reflect on their learning throughout the module.

 On successful completion of this module students will:

-- Understand what psychologists in different areas of the discipline do and the types of issues that address
+3. Understand what psychologists in different areas of the discipline do and the types of issues they address

 Parson, V. (2012).
 Study and communication skills for psychology.
 Oxon: Oxford University Press.